11 Predictive modelling and machine learning

 install.packages("MLeval")

-Sensitivity and specificity are usually visualised using receiver operation characteristic curves, or ROC curves for short.
+Sensitivity and specificity are usually visualised using receiver operation characteristic curves (ROC curves).
 We’ll plot such a curve for our wine model.
 The function evalm from MLeval can be used to collect the data that we need from the cross-validations of a model m created using train.
 To use it, we need to set savePredictions = TRUE and classProbs = TRUE in trainControl:

 tc <- trainControl(method = "repeatedcv",